We bring organisations together to deliver a more coordinated response to emergencies

 The Emergencies Partnership has three strategic pillars.
 These key aims underpin everything we do, helping us and our partners to increase emergency preparedness and ensure the most effective and coordinated response in a crisis.

-Share knowledge & insight
+Sharing learning & insight

 Every partner provides valuable insight and contributions to the Partnership, no matter their size or capacity, with each of them experts in their own community’s needs.